 Non-Commercial FM Project Schedule

-I. FIRST STEP: In order to determine exactly what frequencies are available in your area we must run a Frequency Search.
+FIRST STEP: In order to determine exactly what frequencies are available in your area we must run a Frequency Search.
 This search will analyze the non-commercial educational FM frequencies, and tell us which ones are available for your use, and at what power of transmission.
 The search will be valid over a 30 mile radius from the point of origin you give us (city you wish to broadcast from).
 This will cover 2,827 square miles, and take approximately four weeks to prepare.

-ACCUMULATED TIME: Four Weeks
+ACCUMULATED TIME: Up to Four Weeks

-ACCUMULATED TIME: Sixteen weeks.
+ACCUMULATED TIME: UNKNOWN

-IV.
-If you have competition from a Competing Applicant, then one of you must prevail.
-This can be accomplished in one of three ways, or a combination of these three.
+But, this can be accomplished in one of three ways, or a combination of these three.

-A) COMPARATIVE POINTS – Essentially, this is a series of points established by the FCC, that compare all the applicants with each other.
+COMPARATIVE POINTS – Essentially, this is a series of points established by the FCC, that compare all the applicants with each other.
 The application required for filing allows us to indicate these points for which you would be eligible.

 The Comparative Points are a replacement to the older form of application review which required Comparative Hearings.
 These Hearings actually required the applicant to appear before FCC judges in a court setting with your attorney, competitors and their attorneys.